 The 20-minute Hotel Room HIIT Workout

-Here, the game gets tough.
-If you can cut 20 minutes, one to four times per week, you’re up for a sweaty, fat burning blast.
-Do this:
+If you can cut 20 minutes, one to four times per week, you’re up for a sweaty, fat burning blast with the above fat burning exercises at home, or, in this case, a hotel.

 Example of a lower body + core day: